alpheios-project/documentation/development/source-code-documentation.md

 if such type checking is supported by an editor or an IDE.
 For this we should follow the [TypeScript JSDoc guidelines](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).

+A documentation on support of static type checking in selected editors and IDEs is available [here](https://github.com/alpheios-project/documentation/blob/master/development/static-type-checking-in-ides.md).

 Documentation should follow the [ESLint JSDoc rules](https://eslint.org/docs/rules/valid-jsdoc).

 ## Module